Darren-Haynes/Python-Test-CF/README.md

 Num of students at school
 `myschool.student_num`

-Dictionary of students at the school `myschool.students`
+List of students names at the school `myschool.students`

-Dictionary of teachers at the school `myschool.teachers`
+List of teachers names at the school `myschool.teachers`